|Link to this site|

-John Kelly, a graduate of University of California at Davis with a degree in biochemistry, became friends with Bert before Westwood Winery was founded and would help out at the winery during and after his schooling.
+John Kelly, a graduate of the University of California at Davis with a degree in biochemistry, became friends with Bert before Westwood Winery was founded and would help out at the winery during and after his schooling.
 After graduating from Davis, Kelly acquired years of winemaking experience including stints at Sonoma-Cutrer, Duckhorn, and Stag's Leap Wine Cellars.
-In1998, Kelly formed a partnership, Annadel Vineyard Partners, LLC and purchased a 37-acre parcel of prime vineyard land at the northwest end of the Sonoma Valley.
-The Annadel Estate was immediately developed with the planting of Pinot Noir and Syrah.
+In 1998, Kelly formed a partnership, Annadel Vineyard Partners, LLC and purchased a 37-acre parcel of prime vineyard land at the northwest end of the Sonoma Valley.
+The Annadel Estate was immediately developed with the planting of Pinot Noir and other varieties.

-Urch passed away in 1994 and Kelly helped his widow keep the winery running for a few years until Kelly's partnership bought the winery in 2002 and moved it to Sonoma Valley.
+Urch passed away in 1994 and Kelly helped his widow keep the winery running for a few years until Kelly's partnership bought the winery in 2002 and moved it to Sonoma Valley in 2005.

 Westwood produced a Haynes Pinot Noir continuously from 1985 to 2005 (2006 was declassified), pulled from the same 1.5 acres.
 Located on the east side of the Napa Valley near Coombsville, the site is slightly warmer than the Russian River Valley.
 The Haynes story is complex.
 The land had been in Duncan Hayne's family since the 1880s.
 At the time he inherited it, he was Louis Martini's lawyer.
 Louis advised him to plant Pinot Noir and Chardonnay and assisted Duncan in obtaining white budwood from Wente (or Stony Hill?), and cut the Pinot Noir budwood himself from his vineyard in Carneros.
 Louis was giving budwood away to many people who were getting started with Pinot Noir in the 1960s.
 Kelly's understanding is that he gave each a different selection according to his whim or some plan known only to him.